dmaivel/sharedgl/README.md

        ```

 ## Linux

+> [!IMPORTANT]
+> The following sections discuss using the *client library*, not the *renderer/server*.
+If your intention is to only accelerate Windows guests, you may disregard this section as all you need to do is run the renderer, no additional libraries required (other than the dependencies).

 For your OpenGL application to communicate with the server, the client library must be specified in your library path.
 Upon exporting, any program you run in the terminal where you inputted this command will run with the SGL binary.

 ```bash